pablodecm/phd_thesis/src/103_chapter_3.md

 means of non-parametric probability density estimation techniques or count-based likelihoods.

-Another relevant issue when defining test statistics is that hypothesis are rarely simple (or with a composite alternate in the way previously described).
+Another relevant issue when defining test statistics is that hypothesws are rarely simple (or with a composite alternate in the way previously described).
 The statistical model often depends on additional nuisance parameters $\boldsymbol{\theta}$,